DanielRosenwasser/JekyllMarkdownLinkConverter/README.md

     See [Document A](Document A.md) for more details.
     ```

-Problematically, Jekyll won't convert these to in the produced HTML that you might specify in the permalink.
+Problematically, Jekyll/Kramdown won't convert these to in the produced HTML that you might specify in the permalink.

 * `./document-a.html`